Philosophy Punishment

 General Overviews

-There are several excellent general overviews on the philosophy of punishment.
-Perhaps the best general overview on punishment is Bedau 2010, while the best on legal punishment would be Duff 2008.
+Several excellent general overviews are available on the philosophy of punishment.
+Perhaps the best general overview on punishment is Hoskins and Duff 2021.
 Murtagh 2005 also offers a useful general overview of punishment.
 Foucault 1977 offers a revealing account of the history and sociology of punishment.
 An outstanding comprehensive sociological examination of punishment can be found in Garland 1990.
-Those interested in general introductions to how the philosophy of punishment meets the practice of punishment should see Easton and Piper 2005.
+Those interested in general introductions to how the philosophy of punishment meets the practice of punishment should see Easton and Piper 2022.
+For a fascinating look at medieval practices, see Rabin 2020.

 back to top